ModanwalPriti06/JS-NOTES/README.md

 ## Global This
 - In web browsers, the global object is window or frames.
 - In Node.js, the global object is global.
+- Use the globalThis object to reference the global object to make the code work across environments.